-Furthermore, in carrying out the identified activities, the SSE region will put, where this is feasible and adds value to the GRI process, an emphasis to the "cross-regional perspective" of projects being implemented.
+Furthermore, in carrying out the identified activities, the SSE region will put, where this is feasible and adds value to the GRI process, an emphasis to the "cross-regional perspective" of projects under implementation.

-By sharing best practice and experiences, the aim of this cross-regional approach is to foster convergence with the work done within the other GRI regions.
+By sharing best practices and experiences, the aim of this cross-regional approach is to foster convergence with the work done within the other GRI regions.